-Using Fingerbank, you can perform detection of potential MAC spoofing by seeing if a device changes from a device class to another (ex: a device goes from Windows to a printer) and trigger a violation and potentially isolate the endpoint.
-An example violation using this trigger is available (violation ID 1300006, name "Fingerbank device class change")
+Using Fingerbank, you can perform detection of potential MAC spoofing by seeing if a device changes from a device class to another (ex: a device goes from Windows to a printer) and trigger a security event and potentially isolate the endpoint.
+An example security event using this trigger is available (security eventi ID 1300006, name "Fingerbank device class change").